mkevenaar/chocolatey-packages/automatic/veeam-explorer-for-microsoft-sql-server/README.md

 ## Exit when reboot detected

-When installing / upgrading these packages, I would like to advice you to enable this feature `choco feature enable -n=exitOnRebootDetected`
+When installing / upgrading these packages, I would like to advise you to enable this feature `choco feature enable -n=exitOnRebootDetected`

 ## Recovery tool for Microsoft SQL Server